0xgoose/Simple-Windows-Path-Manager/README.md

 <br>
 <b>How tu use</b><br>
 1) Add to windows %path%<br>
 <i>DO NOT USE AS ROOT/ADMIN.
 CHANGE ONLY AS NORMAL USER BECAUSE U CAN REMOVE ALL PATHS IN %PATH%.
-BE CARFULY ! </i><br>
+BE CAREFULLY ! </i><br>
 setx path "%path%;c:\SWMP"<br>
 2) execute from cmd -> command list<br>
 run help - print help<br>